John Steuart Curry: Biography

-Curry was born on a farm in Dunavant, Kansas, November 14, 1897; the house has been moved to Oskaloosa and there are plans to make a museum of it.
+Curry was born on a farm in Dunavant, Kansas, November 14, 1897; the house has been moved to the Jefferson County Kansas Historical Society's Old Jefferson Town in Oskaloosa His boyhood home is now a museum and living memorial to him and his art.
 He was the eldest of five children to parents Thomas Smith Curry and Margaret Steuart Curry.
 Despite living on a Midwestern farm, both of Curry's parents were college educated and had even visited Europe for their honeymoon.
 Curry's early life consisted of caring for the animals on the farm, attending the nearby high school and excelling in athletics.
 His childhood home was filled with many reproductions of Peter Paul Rubens and Gustave Doré, and these artists' styles played a significant role in crafting Curry's own style.

 His family was very religious, as were most people in Dunavant.
 Curry was encouraged to paint animals around the farm, and at the age of twelve he had his first art lesson.
 In 1916 he entered the Kansas City Art Institute, but after only a month there he transferred to the Art Institute of Chicago, where he stayed for two years.
 In 1918 he attended Geneva College in Beaver Falls, Pennsylvania.
 After he graduated, Curry worked as an illustrator from 1921 to 1926.
 He worked for several magazines, including Boys' Life, St. Nicholas Magazine, The Country Gentleman, and The Saturday Evening Post.